Drip Irrigation is the New Normal

 - All of the soil surface is moistened.

-- Leaves & stems are regularly wet all year.
+- Leaves & stems are regularly, unnecessarily wet.

 - As plants grow or are added sprinklers now spray

-into a wall of leaves leaving plants behind dry.
+into a wall of leaves, leaving soil behind dry.

 Drip Irrigation